modxorg/Docs/en/extras/filedownload-r/index.md

 Each file can also be assigned a download counter, which is stored in a custom database table.

 The FileDownloadR project was started in 2011 by [Rico Goldsky](https://github.com/goldsky) as a rewite of the FileDownload Evolution package by Kyle Jaebker.
-It is maintained since 2023 by Thomas Jakobi(https://github.com/Jako).
+It is maintained since 2023 by [Thomas Jakobi](https://github.com/Jako).

 FileDownloadR can be installed from within the MODX Revolution manager via Package Management, or from the MODX Extras Repository, available on [filedownloadr](https://modx.com/extras/package/filedownloadr)